The 5 main factors that determine your credit scores

 Your credit scores can be affected by the number of times you try to open new credit accounts.

-Remember: Whenever you try to open a new account, the lender will check your credit report — and that’s reported as a “hard hit” inquiry, which could affect your overall scores.
+Remember: whenever you try to open a new account, the lender will check your credit report — and that’s reported as a “hard inquiry”, which could affect your overall scores.

-A hard hit inquiry (sometimes referred to as a hard inquiry) is a credit check that’s recorded in your credit report, which will be seen by anyone who checks it in the future.
+A hard inquiry is a credit check that’s recorded in your credit report, which will be seen by anyone who checks it in the future.

 Examples of hard hits are credit card and loan applications, as well as some rental and employment applications.

-Conversely, whenever you check your own credit scores, that is known as a “soft hit” inquiry.
-Soft hits aren’t recorded in your credit report, and therefore won’t affect your credit scores.
+Conversely, whenever you check your own credit scores, that is known as a “soft inquiry”.
+Soft inquiries aren’t recorded in your credit report, and therefore won’t affect your credit scores.

 If you’ve applied for credit multiple times in a short window of time, it can damage your credit scores.
 For that reason, it’s important to only apply for credit when it’s absolutely necessary.